Aaron Doran: 2020–21 season

-Following the departure of Carl Tremarco, there were calls from Doran’s former teammate Gary Warren that he should be the next Inverness Caledonian Thistle’s captain.
-Instead, Sean Welsh was named as the club’s next captain, while Doran remains as the vice-captain.
-However at the start of the 2020–21 season, he suffered a knee injury that saw him out for the Inverness Caledonian Thistle’s first four matches of the season.
-On 31 October 2020, Doran made his first appearance of the season, coming as a 84th-minute substitute, in a 3–1 win against Arbroath.
+Following the departure of Carl Tremarco, there were calls from Doran's former teammate Gary Warren that he should be the next Inverness Caledonian Thistle's captain.
+Instead, Sean Welsh was named as the club's next captain, while Doran remains as the vice-captain.
+However at the start of the 2020–21 season, he suffered a knee injury that saw him out for the Inverness Caledonian Thistle's first four matches of the season.
+On 31 October 2020, Doran made his first appearance of the season, coming as an 84th-minute substitute, in a 3–1 win against Arbroath.
 In a follow–up match against Hearts, he scored a late consolation, in a 2–1 loss.

 Doran acknowledged that he would fight for his first team place with the incoming youngsters at Inverness Caledonian Thistle.
 However, during a match against Dunfermline Athletic on 29 December 2020, Doran suffered a concussion and was substituted at half-time, as the match ended in a 1–1 draw.
 On 27 January 2021, he made his return to the starting line–up against Greenock Morton and set up one of the goals, in a 2–2 draw.
 However, his return was short–lived when Doran suffered a thigh injury in training and was out for weeks.
 On 9 March 2021, he made his return from injury, coming on as a 53rd-minute substitute, in a 1–0 loss against Greenock Morton.

-However, Doran did not play for two months, with the club’s manager Billy Dodds stating that: "we need to be careful with him as he suffered a recurrence the last time, but he is looking good for training time."
-But Doran returned from injury, coming on as a 68th-minute substitute, in a 2–2 draw against Ayr United on the last game of the season.
+However, Doran did not play for two months, with the club's manager Billy Dodds stating that: "we need to be careful with him as he suffered a recurrence the last time, but he is looking good for training time."
+But Doran returned from injury, coming on as a 68th-minute substitute, in a 2–2 draw against Ayr United in the last game of the season.
 At the end of the 2020–21 season, he made thirteen appearances and scoring once in all competitions.